 No use of Smart/Cell Phones in Dressing rooms or On Ice for video/pictures.

 No touching or moving of others personal property without approval in dressing rooms.

-SKATE CANADA FEE $40.00 Yearly membership for Skate Canada payable upon registration.
+SKATE CANADA FEE $40.00 Yearly membership for Skate Canada payable upon registration, is non-refundable.

 Preschool – I agree to participate and prepay the $25 fundraising requirement at the time of registration for the Sept - Dec. or Jan - Apr. session.